Video contradicts border agency's account of death of ill migrant teen in its custody

 The video directly contradicts Customs and Border Protections statements that Carlos was found unresponsive during a welfare check.

-In a statement provided by an agency spokesperson with stipulation that it be attributed to "a CBP spokesperson," the agency said the investigation of Carlos' death is ongoing.
-"While we cannot discuss specific information or details of this investigation, we can tell you the Department of Homeland Security and this agency are looking all aspects of this case to ensure all procedures were followed."
+In a statement attributed to a CBP spokesperson, the agency said the investigation of Carlos' death is ongoing.
+"While we cannot discuss specific information or details of this investigation, we can tell you the Department of Homeland Security and this agency are looking at all aspects of this case to ensure all procedures were followed."

 The agency says it has significantly increased the number of medical personnel "engaged" along the southwest border to 250, up from 20 six months ago.
 That means most facilities now have 24/7 medical support, the agency said.